pmrf.functions.math

 Parameters:

-• mag (number or array_like) – A complex number or sequence of real numbers
+• mag (number or array_like) – Magnitude.

 Returns:

-z – A complex number or sequence of complex numbers
+z – A complex number or sequence of complex numbers.

 Return type: